9 Simple Home Remedies for Dizziness

 You can actually activate your body’s acupressure points to relax and self-treat.
 But getting a massage is more fun and one of our home remedies for dizziness.
 According to the Mayo Clinic, feelings of anxiety can trigger dizzy spells, so relaxing activities that promote a sense of calm can help short-circuit dizziness.
 A soothing massage with lavender essential oil may help you if you’re prone to feeling anxious.

 You may know of this herb as a brain tonic (and here are some other ways to keep your mind sharp.
 Practitioners of traditional Chinese medicine use ginkgo biloba to treat dizziness, believing that it increases circulation and blood flow to the brain.
 And a multi-center study published in the International Journal of Otolaryngology that compared the herb to betahistine, a common prescription medication given for vertigo, found that the western and eastern remedies were equally effective as a vertigo cure, but the ginkgo biloba had fewer side effects.

 Ever felt dizzy and lightheaded when you stand after sitting for awhile?
-That sensation is called orthostatic or postural hypotension—it is low blood pressure from suddenly changing positions and is often caused by dehydration, according to the Mayo Clinic.
+That sensation is called orthostatic or postural hypotension—it is low blood pressure from suddenly changing positions and is often caused by dehydration.
 So make sure to stay fully hydrated, especially when you’re sick, you’ve been exercising or when it’s hot outside.